 The County Commission completed due diligence on all the property and hired a consultant to facilitate the process of applying for EDPA’s Alabama AdvantageSite designation.

 The Little Canoe Creek Mega-Site earned the Alabama AdvantageSite designation.
-The County Commission hired their first economic development director for the purpose of promoting the mega-site and recruiting a company that will add a large number of high-paying jobs to the county.
+The County Commission hired their first economic development director for the purpose of promoting the mega-site and formulating a strategy to recruit a company that will add a large number of high-paying jobs to the county.

 Number of Documents: 0